-Only a OEM authorized engine service dealer should remove, handle and dispose of DPF ash.
+Only a qualified service provider should remove, handle and dispose of DPF ash.
 These materials may be considered hazardous under federal, state and local regulations, and must be handled and disposed of properly.

 To avoid unnecessary buildup of diesel particulates or soot in the exhaust filter system: